Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 4.4 / 5 ★★★★★

 Funding Circle is an investor-backed lending platform that's highly rated by thousands of past customers.
 It specializes in helping small businesses access fast, competitively priced loans and financing options.
-Its long-term loan options include business term loans up to $500,000 and SBA loans with repayment terms up to 10 years.
+Its long-term loan options include business term loans up to $500,000 with repayment terms of 6 months to seven years, SBA loans up to $5 million with repayment terms of 10 to 25 years and USDA-backed loans up to $25 million with repayment terms of 7 to 30 years for business owners in rural areas.

-It's invested over $20 billion in 135,000 businesses around the globe, including women and minority-owned businesses — and uses an advanced technology platform that can give borrowers an approval decision in just minutes.
-But unlike some lenders, it charges an origination fee between 4.49% to 10.49%.
+It's invested over $20 billion in 135,000 businesses around the globe — including women and minority-owned businesses — and uses an advanced technology platform that can give borrowers an approval decision in just minutes.
+But, unlike some lenders, it charges an origination fee between 4.49% and 10.49%.

 Pros